-Because the growth of pay levels during the considered period paralleled the growth of stock-market capitalization levels, and because compensation levels also grew in tandem with the levels of stock-market capitalization in the preceding two decades (Frydman and Saks, 2004; Jensen et al., 2004), it is natural to consider what could explain this connection.
-As discussed below, both the arm'slength bargaining model and the managerial-power model provide reasons for expecting such a correlation between compensation and market capitalization.
-Both models also suggest reasons why the increased acceptability and use of option-based pay could have contributed to the rise in compensation levels.
+Because the growth of pay levels during the considered period paralleled the growth of stock market capitalization levels, and because compensation levels also grew in tandem with the levels of stock market capitalization in the preceding two decades (Frydman and Saks (2004), Jensen, Murphy, and Wruck (2004)), it is natural to consider what could explain this connection.
+As discussed below, both the arm's-length bargaining model and the managerial power model provide reasons for expecting such a correlation between compensation and market capitalization.
+Both models also suggest reasons for why the increased acceptability and use of option-based pay could have contributed to the rise in compensation levels.
 Finally, both models suggest that it is worthwhile to pay some attention to changes in the structure of the market for executives and governance arrangements during the considered period.